FUEL4EP/HomeAutomation/AsksinPP_developments/sketches/HB-UNI-Sensor1-AQ-BME680_KF_DEBUG/Kalman_Filter/README.md

 # Prove of the correct online regression by the Kalman filter by using synthesized sensor data

-- A Jupyter notebook ["Prove_of_Kalman_filter_with_synthesized_data.ipynb"](./Prove_of_Kalman_filter_with_synthesized_data.ipynb) is provided.
+- a Jupyter notebook ["Prove_of_Kalman_filter_with_synthesized_data.ipynb"](./Prove_of_Kalman_filter_with_synthesized_data.ipynb) is provided.
-- It can be used for the following purposes for a better understanding and prove of the correct online regression by the Kalman filter by using synthesized sensor data:
+- it can be used for the following purposes for a better understanding and prove of the correct online regression by the Kalman filter by using synthesized sensor data:
 +	creation of synthesized sensor data (gas_resistance_raw, temperature, absolute humidity)
 +	gas_resistance_raw is synthesized as a linear equation of gas_resistance_compensated, temperature, and absolute_humidity
 +	the synthesis parameters 'alpha' and 'beta' can be set